VISION STATEMENTS, GOALS, OBJECTIVES,

 Some schools produced less than 10% ACT Readiness for more than 14 years, yet they get more than twice as much money to spend per student than better performing schools, yet their performance keeps declining to date.
 It should be obvious after two years that any change introduced does not work.
 Why are we not investigating what high performers are doing differently and learn that way?
 Stop such money wasting.

 AN OPERATING PLAN AND MONTHLY BUDGET MUST BE CREATED FOR EVERY SCHOOL.
-THE ACADEMIC PERFORMANCE, GPA, MUST INCREASE 10% EVERY YEAR UNTIL A 3.5 GPA IS REACHED.
+THE ACADEMIC PERFORMANCE, GPA, NEEDS TO INCREASE 10% EVERY YEAR UNTIL A 3.5 GPA IS REACHED.

 The operating plan must include three objectives for the principal and every supervisory and management position in each school.